sharife/bluenotetx/site/content/post/seeing-cancer-survivorship-through-the-lens-of-our-patient-advisors.md

 ---
 title: Seeing Cancer Survivorship through the Lens of Our Patient Advisors
 date: 2021-06-30T21:02:08.938Z
-description: "*National Cancer Survivor Month is about more than awareness.
+description: National Cancer Survivor Month is about more than awareness.
 It’s a celebration for those who have survived and an inspiration for those recently diagnosed.
 At Blue Note Therapeutics, we understand that every survivorship experience is unique.
 Our patient advisors work closely with us to support our mission.
-As we celebrate them, we are also honored to be part of their cancer journeys and to share what terms like “survivor” mean in their own words.*"
+As we celebrate them, we are also honored to be part of their cancer journeys and to share what terms like “survivor” mean in their own words.
 author: Kim King
 image: img/feature-users.png
 ---